jackbucinskas/bucinskas.net/content/about.md

 lightgallery: true
 ---

-I am a Computer Science Graduate, I completed my studies at the University of Wollongong.
-I have a very strong interest in automation, server/system administration, NGINX, Docker, Open Source Software, React.js and the Node.js runtime.
+I am a Computer Science Graduate, I completed my studies at the University of Wollongong in 2018-2020.
+I have developed a very strong interest in infrastructure, automation and server/system administration.

 <!-- ![Header](/images/about/header.png) -->

 ## Career Objective Statement

-* Participate and contribute to beneficial services that will impact the community through permanent Information Technology solutions, strategies and programs.
+* To participate and contribute to beneficial services that will impact the community through effective Information Technology solutions, strategies and programmes.

 ## Skillset